 Orchestration Overview

-Choose the right coordination pattern — a single Agent, the Graph Orchestrator, legacy Linear/Adaptive orchestrators, or deterministic Choice and Map operators.
+Choose the right coordination pattern — a single Agent, the Graph Orchestrator, or deterministic Choice and Map operators.

 Orchestration is how a workflow coordinates more than one unit of work: several agents collaborating on a task, a state machine that loops until a quality bar is met, or a deterministic branch that routes each request down a different path.
 Dynamiq gives you several patterns at different points on the deterministic ↔ autonomous spectrum, and most production issues in multi-agent workflows trace back to picking the wrong one.
 This page is the decision guide; the sibling pages are the tutorials.